|Semester 1, 2012 On-campus Springfield|

 The final grades for students will be assigned on the basis of the aggregate of the weighted marks obtained for each of the summative assessment items in the course.

 This is a restricted examination.
-Candidates are NOT permitted to bring any books, notes, dictionaries or handbooks into the examination.
-The only materials that candidates may use in the restricted examination for this course are: writing materials (non-electronic and free from material which could give the student an unfair advantage in the examination); calculators which cannot hold textual information (students must indicate on their examination paper the make and model of any calculator(s) they use during the examination).
-Students are not permitted to take any computers, mobile telephones, pagers or other electronic means of communication into the examination room.
+Candidates are allowed access to specific materials during the examination.
+The only materials that candidates may use in the examination for this course are: writing materials (non-electronic and free from material which could give the student an unfair advantage in the examination); calculators which cannot hold textual information (students must indicate on their examination paper the make and model of any calculator(s) they use during the examination); English translation dictionaries (but not technical dictionaries).

 Examination period when Deferred/Supplementary examinations will be held: